Fun Fact: During the festival, Shambhala Music Festival becomes the largest city in the West Kootenay.

-Only authorized Shambhala Drivers can operate motorized vehicles during the festival.
+Only authorized Shambhala Music Festival drivers can operate motorized vehicles during the festival.
 The motorized vehicle ban includes minibikes, golf carts, ATVs, dirtbikes, and any other motorized items.
 We encourage pedal-powered transportation.
 Bring your bike.

 Legally recognized service animals are permitted, but must be pre-registered with us and must be approved by the landowners prior to arrival.
 Additionally, all service animals attending the festival must be certified in BC, even if they do not reside here.
 More information is available here

 Emotional support animals, therapy animals, and comfort animals are NOT permitted.

 Weapons of any kind are not permitted at Shambhala Music Festival.
 This includes machetes, knives (including swiss army knives / leatherman tools with blades), swords, guns, axes, baseball bats, etc. Anything that could potentially harm another guest can be considered a weapon.
 Cooking knives must be under 6 inches.